yaparnehir/MechaCar_Statistical_Analysis/README.md

 * Safety
 * Design
 * Uniqueness details.
-> Our null hypothesis is: Is the metrics satisfy the cost?
+> Our null hypothesis is: Is the metrics satisfy the cost? <br />
-> Alternative hypothesis: Is it not related to metrics to predict the cost justification? /n
+> Alternative hypothesis: Is it not related to metrics to predict the cost justification? <br />
 > To determine the answers we can perform on t-tests both all data and individual variables.
-Linear regression statistical summary also helps us to look up the parameters. /n
+Linear regression statistical summary also helps us to look up the parameters. <br />
 > A sample data from populations regarding to the designed car and its competitors would be needed for the tests.